 Coordinated Universal Time (UTC)

-Although TAI has been acknowledged as an atomic timescale, it’s not recognized as the international standard for timekeeping.
+Although TAI has been acknowledged as an atomic timescale, it is not recognized as the international standard for timekeeping.
 That distinction is retained for Coordinated universal Time (UTC).

 [Sinda to insert more detail about how UTC is computed, from TAI, leap seconds, etc.]